Facebook and Instagram will invest over $1 bln in content creators | Technology

 Facebook and Instagram will invest over $1 bln in content creators

+Facebook's investments will include bonus programs to pay creators who hit certain milestones on its apps, including photo-sharing service Instagram, and fund users to produce content, the company said.
+The social media giant is opening its wallet to woo creators with major fan followings from platforms like Alphabet Inc's YouTube and short video app TikTok.
+Multiple major tech platforms are on the offensive to attract and keep social media personalities with new payments and services.
+TikTok has committed to spending $2 billion to support creators over three years.

+Facebook Inc will spend $1 billion on social media creators through the end of 2022 in a fight for top talent announced in a week when TikTok became the first rival mobile app to hit 3 billion global downloads.
+Facebook's investments will include bonus programs to pay creators who hit certain milestones on its apps, including photo-sharing service Instagram, and fund users to produce content, the company said.

+The social media giant is opening its wallet to woo creators with major fan followings from platforms like Alphabet Inc's YouTube and short video app TikTok.
+Multiple major tech platforms are on the offensive to attract and keep social media personalities with new payments and services.

+TikTok has committed to spending $2 billion to support creators over three years.
+Snap Inc's Snapchat used to pay creators a total of $1 million per day to post popular short-form videos on its service and says it still distributes millions per month to support creators through its Spotlight program.
+"With the 3 billion install milestone, TikTok is the fifth non-game app to join a tier that's historically been the exclusive domain of Facebook," said mobile insights firm Sensor Tower in a Tuesday report.

+Facebook said its bonuses so far are by invitation only.
+On its main platform video creators and online gamers will receive a monthly bonus if they hit milestones like broadcasting a certain number of hours to earn Stars, a form of digital tipping that fans can use to pay their favorite creators during live-streamed videos.
 Instagram's bonus programs will include incentives to use Reels, its copycat TikTok feature that showcases short-form video clips.
 Creators will earn money based on how their Reels videos perform, the company said.
-Facebook is opening its wallet to court creators as rival social media platforms are wooing top influencers with millions of fans.

-Facebook Inc will invest over $1 billion to support content creators through the end of 2022, the social media giant said Wednesday, as it aims to compete with platforms like TikTok and YouTube for the attention of top social media personalities.
-The investments will include bonus programs to pay creators who hit certain milestones on its apps, including photo-sharing network Instagram, and fund users to produce content, Facebook said.

-On Facebook, video creators and online gamers will receive a monthly bonus if they hit milestones for earnings Stars, a form of digital tipping that fans can use to pay their favorite creators during live-streamed videos.
-Instagram's bonus programs will include incentives to use Reels, its copycat TikTok feature that showcases short-form video clips.
-Creators will earn money based on how their Reels videos perform, the company said.

-Facebook is opening its wallet to court creators as rival social media platforms are wooing top influencers with millions of fans.
-TikTok has committed to spending $2 billion to support creators over three years, while Snap Inc's Snapchat previously paid creators a total of $1 million per day to post popular short-form videos on its service.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)